sd2020spring/sd2020spring.github.io/pages/policies.md

 1. Come to class on time!
 We will do our best to use class time effectively.
 Late arrivals are disruptive.
 2. Come to class prepared.
 Make sure you have always completed your reading journal.
 3. Try not to fall behind.
 If we are all working on the same stuff at the same time, everything works better.
 4. Be active in discussions in class and online, both asking and answering questions.
+Complete all class surveys on time.
 5. Take care of your brain.
 Eat well, sleep well, get some exercises.
 Come to class ready to work.
 6. Be professional.
 7. Be respectful.